-Educational Outcomes 2016/2017
+Educational Outcomes 2017/2018

-- The percentage of children overall achieving in the Year One Phonics screening check is 88% which is above 2015 Local Authority (81%) and National averages (81%).
-This is a sustained picture from the previous year 2016 which was 88%.
-It demonstrates an improving trend over 4 years.
+- The percentage of children overall achieving in the Year One Phonics screening check is 86.7% which is above 2018 Local Authority (83.9%) and National averages (82.5%).
+This is a comparable picture from the previous year 2017 which was 87.5%.
+It demonstrates a sustained trend over 4 years.
 The achievement in phonics of pupils benefitting from pupil premium intervention strategy was 100% which is above that of all pupils. - At the end of KS1 age related attainment overall and in reading, writing and mathematics, is above national and local averages.
-Pupils in receipt of pupil premium attained the same as other pupils. - At the end of KS2 pupils' attainment overall and in reading, writing and mathematics is well above National and Local Authority averages.
-All children in receipt of pupil premium attained at least age related expectations in reading, writing, mathematics and spelling, grammar and punctuation.
-The progress of children in receipt of pupil premium was in line with the progress of others in reading, writing and mathematics. - In the majority of cohorts across the school where there was a gap between the attainment of pupil premium children and non-pupil premium children this gap has significantly narrowed.
+Pupils in receipt of pupil premium attained the same as other pupils. - At the end of KS2 pupils' attainment overall and in reading, writing and mathematics is above National.
+In the majority of cohorts across the school where there was a gap between the attainment of pupil premium children and non-pupil premium children this gap has significantly narrowed.
 In all year groups pupil premium children have made as much or more progress in reading, writing and mathematics than non-pupil premium children.